 Unless prohibited by local ordinances, the Permittee must follow state requirements for mortality handling including WAC 16-25-025.
 Examples of mortality management include composting, rendering, burial and natural decomposition.
 If on-site composting is used, it must be conducted compliance with chapter 70A.205 RCW and chapter 173-350 WAC.

-S4.I Manure, Litter, Process Wastewater, and Other Organic By-Products Sampling and Nutrient Analysis
+S4.I Manure, Litter, and Process Wastewater Sampling and Nutrient Analysis

-The Permittee must sample all sources of manure, litter, process wastewater, and other organic by-products that will be land applied and analyze the samples for nutrient content prior to land application.
+The Permittee must sample all sources of manure, litter, and process wastewaterthat will be land applied and analyze the samples for nutrient, including nitrogen and phosphorus, content prior to land application.
 Sampling and analysis must follow the requirements of special condition S5.B Manure, Litter, and Process Wastewater Monitoring and should be representative of the nutrient source as applied.

-During the application season, if the permittee begins to use a new source of manure, litter, process wastewater or other organic by-product, the Permittee must sample and analyze the new source for nutrient content prior to land applying the new source.
+During the application season, if the permittee begins to use a new source of manure, litter, and process wastewater the Permittee must sample and analyze the new source for nutrient content prior to land applying the new source.

-The Permittee must sample and analyze all sources of manure, litter, process wastewater, and other organic by-products at least three times, spaced evenly throughout the land application season.
+The Permittee must sample and analyze all sources of manure, litter, and process wastewater, at least three times, spaced evenly throughout the land application season.

 The Permittee is not required to sample and analyze the commercial chemical fertilizers for nutrient content, but is required to record the amount of nutrients applied according to special condition S6.B Land Application Records.